 Making an Insurance Claim

 The best way to avoid receiving an insufficient settlement from an insurance company is to seek legal advice at an early stage.
-Do not accept a check or other form of settlement from the other party’s insurance company without speaking to a lawyer first.
+Do not accept a check or other form of settlement from the other party’s insurance company without speaking to a Denver car accident lawyer first.
 It may be necessary to bring a lawsuit against the insurance company for you to get the compensation you deserve.